Mërgim Bajraktari

-Mërgim Bajraktari (born 27 May 1993 in Basel) is a footballer who plays for FC Liestal.
+Mërgim Bajraktari (born 27 May 1993) is a footballer who last played for FC Liestal.
 Born in Switzerland, he represented Albania at youth international levels.

 Club career

 On 1 July 2015, Bajraktari started a trial at Scottish Premiership side Hearts and he started in a 2–0 friendly win over Irish side Bohemian FC on the same day.

+Managerial career

+Bajraktari currently manages in the Swizz lower leagues.